LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

    they are not allowed to see.
    - With the [Authorize] tag in .NET Core, this keeps out anonymous users, but not logged in users to specific pages
    - You should be able to check and validate that a user is the correctly logged in user, either through a claim, and through the current contextual logged in user.
-Compare these two values together to make sure the right person is seeing hte resource. if they do't match...kick them out!
+Compare these two values together to make sure the right person is seeing hte resource. if they don't match...kick them out!
    - Essentially, anything that lives in the browser(Javascript, hidden fields, cookies) can be modified.
 Server side validation is the best option.

 2. CORS misconfigurations